Tokyo: a brief travel guide

 6) Tokyo Tower

 Tokyo Tower was the tallest tower in Japan, until Tokyo Skytree was constructed.
 The antennae of the tower are used for radio and television broadcasting.
-Japanese people seem to be very proud of their tower and offer tours on the two observation decks where on can have wonderful views of the metropolis.
+Japanese people seem to be very proud of their tower and offer tours on its two observation decks, where visitors can enjoy wonderful views of the metropolis.
 Nonetheless, the ticket is quite expensive for what is offered and I recommend that you choose to visit either this tower or the Tokyo Skytree, but not both, unless you plan to stay many days in the city and you want to visit every single landmark.

 7) Hanazono Shrine

-The Hanazono Shrine is a small, but historical Shinto shrine in Shinjuku.
-The shrine, which is one of the most important Shinto shrines in Japan, is easily accessible and the visitor doesn’t need to spend much time there.
-Therefore, I suggest visiting it, take a break from the noise of the city and enjoy the serenity of the place.
+The Hanazono Shrine is a small but historic Shinto shrine in Shinjuku.
+Although it is one of the most important Shinto shrines in Japan, it is easily accessible, and visitors do not need to spend much time there.
+Therefore, I suggest visiting it, taking a break from the noise of the city, and enjoying the serenity of the place.

 8) Science Museum

 This is by no means a boring museum!
 The wide range of interactive exhibits gives the chance of becoming a child again to every curious mind.
-Robots, bicycles, vehicles, and strange equipment can be found in the big building in Kitanomaru Park where the museum is located.
+Robots, bicycles, vehicles, and unusual equipment can be found in the large building in Kitanomaru Park, where the museum is located.

 9) Shibuya Crossing

-Watching a lot of people crossing the road is certainly not my idea of having fun.
-Nonetheless, Shibuya Crossing is considered the world’s busiest pedestrian crossing and consequently you might want to visit one of the most famous landmarks of the hectic metropolis.
+Watching large crowds cross the road is certainly not my idea of fun.
+Nonetheless, Shibuya Crossing is considered the world’s busiest pedestrian crossing, and consequently you might want to visit one of the most famous landmarks of the hectic metropolis.
 Actually, the word hectic discovers its true meaning here!
-The statue of Hachiko, the loyal dog, can be found at the crossing and has become a meeting place for both locals and tourists.
+The statue of Hachiko, the loyal dog, can be found at the crossing and has become a meeting point for both locals and tourists.

 Follow on Instagram